SpexGuy/CS559Project3/CS559Project3/README.txt

 Simply list the shaders and draw operations when you create the frame, and they will be applied when it draws.

+Controls:

+F11 toggles fullscreen.
+F5 takes a screenshot.
+Arrow keys move the camera
+click and drag to rotate the camera pgup and pgdn control the perspective
++ and - control the speed
+p toggles pause
+hold s to make more bubbles